 - Average: 200-249 DPI

 Notice: When editing your project very high-resolution images may even seem to be slightly pixelated.
 This is because we scale images down slightly when editing for performance reasons.

-Below are two examples of how we offer up these values to you.
+Below is an example of how we offer up these values to you.

 For your convenience, we also include the DPI score on the crop window and we give you that number in real time, so the value changes as you adjust the crop handles or image frame.